-Tried & True Seed Quality Control Measures Are in Place
+Latham’s Tried & True Seed Quality Control Measures

 - Harvest Protocol– The majority of Latham® soybeans are brought to our Alexander, Iowa, plant upon harvest.
 These soybeans are kept under the watchful eye of Latham Production Plant Manager Greg Jaacks and his well-trained team.
 The Production Team uses a hand probe to take samples of every load of soybeans that crosses our scale.
 Each soybean variety is then stored in a separate bin; each bin is monitored daily to ensure the seed does not go out of condition before it’s bagged or boxed.
 Some varieties are not grown near our Alexander plant, so we work with trusted family-owned seed conditioning partners that have a reputation for providing top quality.

 - Careful Conditioning– Throughout the process of taking the seed from the bin and placing it into bags or boxes, Latham’s Production Team carefully handles the seed each step of the way.
 Air screens and scalper screens remove sticks and pods.
 Sifter screens remove splits and small soybeans.
 Fans remove dust and dirt.
 Additional separator equipment ensures even shape, form and density.
 The results of this intensive process can be observed in each and every finished unit of Latham brand soybeans.